 Thinking of taking your drone on your cruise?
-It may be a good idea to ask the cruise line “Can I bring a drone on my cruise” as from the digging I have done there is no clear and consistent answer.
+It may be a good idea to ask the cruise line “Can I bring a drone on a cruise” as from the digging we have done there is no clear and consistent answer.

-Drones have increased in popularity and you can get some stunning video footage from them, but taking one on a cruise is not always possible.
+Drones have increased in popularity and you can get some stunning video footage from them, but taking a drone on a cruise is not always possible.

-You will need to delve in to the cruise lines Terms & Conditions regarding this – you may find you will only be able to use your drone off the ship or they refuse to carry it and it may be confiscated until the end of your cruise.
+You will need to delve in to the cruise lines Terms & Conditions regarding this – you may find you will only be able to use your drone off the ship or they refuse to carry the drone and it may be confiscated until the end of your cruise.

 It’s also worth looking up the local laws in the country your are visiting to ensure there is no laws in place regarding their use.
 Knowing the no fly zones and other restrictions is important.

 Here are some useful links that I found when researching this post:

 Laws by country: https://uavcoach.com/drone-laws

 Permitted to be carried on to the ship but not used on the ship.